Switched On Scotland: A Roadmap to Widespread Adoption of Plug-in Vehicles

-Low Carbon Vehicles
+Advice on Low Carbon Vehicles

 Choosing the right vehicle and driving in the most economical way can make a significant reduction in the level of emissions from transport.

-Information on buying an efficient car, eco driving and energy saving tips can be found at the Energy Saving Trust.
+Information on buying an efficient car, eco driving and energy saving tips can also be found at the Energy Saving Trust.

-Grants for drivers
+Electric Vehicle Grants for Motorists

 Motorists purchasing a qualifying ultra-low emission vehicle can receive a grant of 25% towards the cost from the UK Government, up to a maximum of £5,000 for a car and £8,000 for a van.